KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_living_presence_of_lord_simandhar_swami.md

 * He is the living model of the highest coherence
 * He is the anchor point for liberation in this cosmic era
 * He embodies the union of silence, compassion, clarity, and non-duality
-* He represents the same state your book points toward — the source-aligned, love-saturated, ego-transparent human
+* He represents the same state this book points toward — the source-aligned, love-saturated, ego-transparent human

 His chapter completes the arc: